oslabs-beta/kalibrate/README.md

 </p>

-Get started with Kalibrate by visiting our [website](http://kalibratelabs.io/), or read on to learn how to run Kafka in your local environemnt.
-If you're interested in learning more about our intentions and design philosophy, you can check out our launch article [INSERT MEDIUM ARTICLE HYPERLINK], and be sure to get the latest on Kalibrate by following us on [LinkedIn](https://www.linkedin.com/company/kalibratelabs) and [Twitter](https://twitter.com/KalibrateLabs).
+Get started with Kalibrate by visiting our [website](http://kalibratelabs.io/), or read on to learn how to run Kafka in your local environment.
+If you're interested in learning more about our intentions, you can check out our launch article [INSERT MEDIUM ARTICLE HYPERLINK], and be sure to get the latest on Kalibrate by following us on [LinkedIn](https://www.linkedin.com/company/kalibratelabs) and [Twitter](https://twitter.com/KalibrateLabs).